-Con: Distraction — Unless you purchase a car mount for the phone, it will most likely sit in a cupholder and you'll have to take your eyes off the road to check the directions.
-This can be just as much of a distraction as texting while driving.
+Distraction: Unless you have Apple CarPlay or purchase a car mount for the phone, it will most likely sit in a cupholder.
+And since you'll have to take your eyes off the road to check the directions, this can be just as much of a distraction as texting while driving.
 The mount itself can cost from $20 for a basic unit to $100 for a do-it-all mount that will charge the phone and boost the audio and GPS signal.

-Con: Battery Drain — Running a navigation application on a smartphone can sometimes take a toll on the battery.
-This makes carrying a phone charger more important and can be an added cost if you don't already have one.
+Battery drain: Running a navigation application on a smartphone can sometimes take a toll on its battery, which makes carrying a phone car charger more important.
+It can also be an added cost if you don't already have a charger.